stardot/beebem-windows/README.txt

   Map F1-F10 to f0-f9  - Selects a slightly different mapping for the
                          function keys.

+  Disable Keys         - Allows you to disable selected keys within BeebEm.
+                         The Windows (start) keys can also be disabled but note that this affects all Windows applications, not just BeebEm.

   Debugger             - Opens the debugger window (see below).

-  Save Preferences     - Saves the BeebEm menu options so they are preserved
+  Save Preferences     - Saves the BeebEm settings to the current
-                         for when you need start BeebEm.
+                         preferences file.
+Settings include the selected
+                         menu options, user defined keyboard, Window
+                         position and CMOS RAM contents.

 Help Menu:

-  View REAME           - View this file.
+  View README          - View this file.

   About BeebEm         - Show version number and date of BeebEm.